kokejohh/pthipth/README.md

 1. Bucket Queue - used by the scheduler to select the next runnable thread.
 2. AVL Tree - each node stores a Thread Control Block (TCB)
 3. Queue - maintain lists of threads in special states : sleeping, blocked, defunct states

-### Basic Workflow:
-when threads are created, they block themselves using futex_wait.
-To run a thread, you must call either pthipth_join or pthipth_yield, both of which use futex_wake to wake the thread.
-Calling pthipth_yield can also wake it, but it does not handle thread termination.

 ### Struct in library
 ##### pthipth_attr_t